 The Mandel and Bird labs showed, for the first time, a dramatic reversal of symptoms in fully symptomatic Rett mice using gene therapy techniques that could be used in people.
-This seminal research provided the foundation and insights that eventually led AveXis/Novartis to pursue Rett Syndrome.
+This seminal research provided the foundation and insights that eventually led AveXis/Novartis to pursue Rett syndrome.

 RNA Editing to Correct Mutations

 The Mandel lab has demonstrated that it is possible to correct specific mutations at the RNA stage, before the protein is synthesized.
-The lab recently showed that high levels of editing in Rett mice neurons.
+The lab recently showed high levels of editing in Rett mice neurons.
 Next up is showing symptom improvement in mice.

 Novel Binding Partner in MECP2

 The Bird lab discovered that the function of the Rett protein, MECP2, depends on its ability to recruit a novel binding partner, NCoR/SMRT to DNA.
 Disrupt that ability and the symptoms of Rett ensue.

 Long Gene Misregulation Discovered